-The second form is the Chapter 13 Calculation of Your Disposable Income, Official Form B122C-2 This form calculates the difference between your income and your reasonable and necessary monthly expenses.
+The second form is the Chapter 13 Calculation of Your Disposable Income, Official Form B122C-2.
+This calculates the difference between your income and your reasonable and necessary monthly expenses.
 If your income is higher than your expenses, you have disposable income.
 At least a part of that disposable income will be included in your Chapter 13 payment and will be used to pay allowed claims for unsecured debts like credit cards and medical bills.

 While your income may be pretty easy to determine for the first form, there may be room for disagreement on whether certain expenses are reasonable or not on the second form.
 Some are set out for you in the calculation, based on national or regional averages, but others can be customized based on your particular circumstances.
-Getting those amounts approved by the Chapter 13 trustee can be the trickiest part of a Chapter 13 case.
+Getting those amounts approved by a Chapter 13 trustee can be the trickiest part of a Chapter 13 case.

 Chapter 13 Plans

-- disposable income from Official Form B122C-2.
+- Disposable income from Official Form B122C-2.

-- arrearages owed to mortgage creditors
+- Arrearages owed to mortgage creditors

-- priority debts like back taxes
+- Priority debts like back taxes

-- car payment** or arrearages owed to car creditors
+- Arrearages owed to car creditors

-- value of non-exempt assets***
+- Value of non-exempt assets

-**It is possible to include your entire car payment in the plan and even adjust your interest rate or the amount of the principal you will repay if your car loan was at least 910 (2 ½) years old when you filed the bankruptcy case.
+It is possible to include your entire car payment in the plan and even adjust your interest rate or the amount of the principal you will repay if your car loan was at least 2 ½ years old when you filed the bankruptcy case.

 Your Chapter 13 Plan Form may be either the Official Form or an approved local variation, depending on the jurisdiction in which a case is filed.
 Those can be found on the website for the court or the website for the Chapter 13 trustee to which the case has been assigned.